umvirt/ulfs-kernel-config-checker/README.md

 ## Usage

 Put "config" file to "config" directory.

+Also it's possible to use symlink "config" which link to .config file in kernel sources directory.
+Symlink usage is allows to perform kernel config file edit and validation simultaneously.

-Run all checks with command:
+First of all get checks sets.

         ./checkall

+Run all checks from specific set with command:

+        ./checkall %check_set%

-To run specific check use command:
+To run specific check from specific set use command:

-        ./check %check_name%
+        ./check %check_set% %check_name%

 To get checks names use command: